ZonglinL/ZonglinL.github.io/index.md

 <br>
 Beyond this work, I am currently working on three projects:
 1. Improvements and extensions on CoVPR, resolving limitations and designing new mechanisms.
 2. Benchmarking a large-scale autonomous driving dataset.
+The paper is coming soon!
 3. Developing methods for multi-modal learning.

 <br>